scenatech/Project_one/my_to_do.md

 6. git commit -m " " =You can also provide a commit message that describes the changes you have made.

 7. git push =Git command that sends the committed changes in your local repository to a remote repository.

+8. git branch = It is a command that is used to display the branch.